 There are great plug-ins out there but sometimes you just need the real thing - like an AMS RMX 16 to dial away on the hardware.
 Experience the vibe of excellent outboard at your fingertips.
 The Eventide H3000's Magic Air preset can't even be found anywhere but in the original unit.
 Everything is rigged up and ready to support your creative process or shine in the mix.

-Selected Gibson, Ibanez, Fender, PRS and ESP guitars are readily available with a small but nice tube amp selection.
+Selected Gibson, Ibanez, Fender and ESP guitars are readily available with a small but nice tube amp selection.
 A '68 VOX AC 30 with vintage Silver Bulldog speakers and EF86 tube modification in excellent shape is only one of the amps you can choose from.
 Pair a '90s JMP Marshal rack combination with a 70s cabinet?
 Lovely!